 The primary advantage of the GeoPlanter is its air pruning capability, which results in healthier roots being able to provide more nutrients to the plant.
-With traditional plastic pots and wooden planters, the plant’s roots will reach the edge of the container and be force to circle the container in search of a friendlier environment.
+With traditional plastic pots and wooden planters, the plant’s roots will reach the edge of the container and be forced to circle the container in search of a friendlier environment.
 As these roots circle, minimal lateral branching will occur resulting in poor nutrient uptake and the roots to quickly become root bound.

 What makes the GeoPlanter so unique is when the plant roots reach the container’s edge its root tips are trapped by the porous fabric and these root tips meet the air on the outside of the pot, causing them to be naturally pruned.
 This pruning process forces lateral branching of desired fibrous feeder roots.
 These fibrous roots are more productive in the uptake of water and nutrient, resulting in a more vigorous and healthy plant that utilizes the entire root zone for optimum plant growth.

 GeoPlanter porous fabric allows air to enter the root zone from all surfaces of the container.
 This aeration provides a healthy environment for the roots as well as supports beneficial microbe and bacteria.
 This aeration provides oxygen to the roots, which is essential for the metabolic process for the roots to take up mineral and nutrients.
 Oxygen is also necessary to diffuse carbon dioxide away from the roots caused by the respiration of root cells and microorganisms.
 Roots without adequate access to oxygen will result in weaker plants that exhibit slow growth and are predisposed to pests and diseases.